het-tanis/prolug-labs/Automation-Labs/Unit11_Update_and_Patch_Systems/step3/text.md

 ### Lab Activities

 You've installed Warewulf and downloaded an image.
-Harden that image to a STIG standard (or you can use CIS Benchmarks if you want to modify)
+Update that server to the newest software that is available in the locally configured repositories.

 1. Create an ansible chroots file for modification of environments

-2. Download the RHEL 9 stig baseline tool for Ansible
+2. Write the Ansible that will run your package manager (DNF) to update the server software.

-3. Execute and begin the process of hardening your image.
+3. Execute and begin the process of updating your image.

 <br>
 <details>